The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 When they got to Sheridan’s camp, it was past ten o’clock.
 There was no way for Sheridan to have known if his boss was going to come in response to his summons, so he was pleasantly surprised.
 He welcomed them and put out a wartime feast—cold chicken, beef, hot coffee.
 And then, by the dying embers of a campfire, Grant and he settled down for a talk.

 Lee had been very close to Jetersville that morning, and now, was not very far away, some eight miles west perhaps—although neither Grant nor Lee knew it that night.
-(Look at where they each were on April 5th on the map).
+(Look at where they each were on April 5th night on the map).

 One more decisive battle, April 6th at Sailor’s Creek: